What is the course about?

 Grammar: we will consolidate the language previously learnt but the emphasis will be on past tenses, future, conditional and subjunctive moods, pronouns and prepositions.

 By the end of this course you should be able to...

-- describe yourself, your family, friends, holidays and everyday routine
+- provide information about yourself, your family, friends, holidays and everyday routine

-- exchange information on your local area and holidays
+- exchange information on your city and local area

 - express and justify opinions on the environment, volunteering and international events